Incredicoaster

 Incredicoaster is a steel launched roller coaster located at Disney California Adventure in Anaheim, California, United States.
 Manufactured by Intamin, the ride was originally opened to the public as California Screamin' on February 8, 2001.
 It is the only roller coaster with an inversion at the Disneyland Resort, in addition to also being the fastest, reaching a maximum speed of 55 mph.
-With a track length of 6072 ft, Incredicoaster is the sixth-longest steel roller coaster in the world.
+With a track length of 6072 ft, Incredicoaster is the seventh-longest steel roller coaster in the world.

 California Screamin' permanently closed on the late evening of January 7, 2018 for a transformation and reopened as the Incredicoaster with the debut of Pixar Pier on June 23, 2018.
 Its theme is inspired by The Incredibles film franchise.

 History

 In October 1998, following months of construction on the new California Adventure theme park next to Disneyland, Disney announced additional details about the park's rides and attractions set to open in 2001.
-Among them would be a state-of-the-art launched roller coaster named California Screamin', a play on words of the hit song California Dreamin', and would use linear induction motor (LIM) launch technology to propel its riders to a maximum speed of 55 mph.
+Among them would be a state-of-the-art launched roller coaster named Surf City Wipeout.
+Prior to the park opening, the ride was renamed to California Screamin’, a play on words of the hit song California Dreamin'.
+It would use linear induction motor (LIM) launch technology to propel its riders to a maximum speed of 55 mph.
 Although made of steel, the ride would be designed to resemble a classic wooden coaster, and it would include a vertical loop in the signature shape of Mickey Mouse's head.

 California Screamin' debuted in time with the park's grand opening on February 8, 2001.
 Designed by Werner Stengel and built by Intamin, it features a track length of 6072 ft, making it the sixth-longest steel coaster in the world and third-longest in the US behind Fury 325 at Carowinds and Millennium Force at Cedar Point.
 Materials used to build the attraction included 11,500,000 lb of concrete for the footers, 36 mi of electric cables, 167 mi of conductors, and 5,800,000 lb of steel.
 It also became the longest roller coaster in the world to feature an inversion after the vertical loop on Son of Beast at Kings Island was removed in 2006.